XML Financial LLC Sells 272 Shares of AbbVie Inc. (NYSE:ABBV)

 AbbVie Increases Dividend

 The business also recently disclosed a quarterly dividend, which will be paid on Thursday, February 15th.
-Shareholders of record on Tuesday, January 16th will be issued a dividend of $1.55 per share.
-This represents a $6.20 annualized dividend and a dividend yield of 4.37%.
+Investors of record on Tuesday, January 16th will be issued a $1.55 dividend.
+This represents a $6.20 dividend on an annualized basis and a yield of 4.37%.
+This is an increase from AbbVie’s previous quarterly dividend of $1.48.
 The ex-dividend date of this dividend is Friday, January 12th.
-This is an increase from AbbVie’s previous quarterly dividend of $1.48.
-AbbVie’s dividend payout ratio is 162.19%.
+AbbVie’s dividend payout ratio is presently 162.19%.

 AbbVie Profile